Emergency Dentist in Summerlin, Las Vegas

 Weekend Appointments

 There’s no need to wait until Monday if a dental emergency strikes over the weekend.
-Our office provides limited weekend hours and appointments by request, so that you can receive prompt emergency dental care and get relief from your pain and discomfort.
+Our office provides limited weekend hours and appointments by request, so you can receive prompt emergency dental care and get relief from your pain and discomfort.
 Give us a call for more information.

 Common Emergency Procedures

 After addressing the dental emergency, your dentist may recommend certain treatments to get your oral care back to a healthy, functioning state.
 For example, dental crowns are often applied to fix broken, damaged, or decayed teeth.
 Root canal therapy may be the best option if an underlying infection is causing you to experience a severe or chronic toothache.
+Tooth splinting is another common procedure, which helps stabilize a loose or knocked-out tooth to allow for proper healing.
+While rare, tooth extractions may be necessary to remove seriously injured teeth not fixable with other restorative care methods.

 Did you know…